Not health advice. Contact your local water utility for concerns.

 This report is based on data from the EPA Safe Drinking Water Information System (SDWIS) and the EPA Enforcement and Compliance History Online (ECHO) database.
 Our scoring algorithm weighs contaminant analysis (50%), compliance history (30%), and infrastructure factors (20%).
 Data is sourced directly from public EPA records and Consumer Confidence Reports.
 We are an independent resource with no affiliation to water utilities or government agencies.
 Learn more about our methodology.

-Irving's tap water has some concerns with a quality score of 65/100.
-We recommend using a water filter for additional protection.
+Irving's tap water has some concerns with a quality score of 65/100 (Grade C+).
+Notably, 1 contaminant exceeds EPA safety limits: Arsenic.
+We recommend using a certified water filter for drinking and cooking water, especially in households with children, pregnant women, or immunocompromised individuals.